-- The mechanism established to monitor the selected SDG target indicators7 - How these indicators are currently reported on?
+- The mechanism currently established to monitor the selected SDG targets8 - How these indicators are currently reported on?

-This will allow for identification and initial assessment of the stakeholders involved in the current SDG reporting process, including key data holders for each SDG target indicator.
-However, the NSO and national focal point team should look beyond these current stakeholders and identify the full set of potential stakeholders that may be interested in the information the SEEA EEA accounts provide (e.g., across sectors) and may have wider environmental-economic data that would be useful to integrate within any data foundation for calculating SDG target Indicators.
-This initial stakeholder assessment should identify:
+This will allow for identification and initial assessment of the stakeholders involved in the current SDG reporting process, including key data holders for each SDG Indicator.
+However, the NSO and national focal point team should look beyond these current stakeholders and identify the full set of potential stakeholders that may be interested in, or need to use, the information the SEEA EA accounts provide (e.g., across sectors) and / or may have wider environmental-economic data that would be useful to integrate within any data foundation for calculating SDG Indicators.
+This